atlassian/data-center-helm-charts/docs/docs/examples/storage/aws/s3/CONFLUENCE.md

 If Confluence is deployed to AWS EKS, it is strongly recommended to use [IAM roles for service accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

-Confluence service account will be automatically annotated with a role ARN if it is defined, for example:
+The Confluence service account will be automatically annotated with a role `ARN` if it is defined, for example:

 ```yaml
 confluence: